sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 >>> fl_T
 c0*exp(c3*(-c1 + l_T(t)/l_T_slack)) - c2

-The :obj:`~sympy.physics._biomechanics` module in SymPy provides a class for this exact curve, :obj:`~sympy.physics._biomechanics.TendonForceLengthDeGroote2016`.
+The :obj:`~sympy.physics.biomechanics` module in SymPy provides a class for this exact curve, :obj:`~sympy.physics.biomechanics.TendonForceLengthDeGroote2016`.
 It can be instantiated with five arguments.
 The first argument is :math:`\tilde{l}^T`, which need not necessarily be a symbol; it could be an expression.
 The further four arguments are all constants.
 It is intended that these will be constants, or sympifiable numerical values.

->>> from sympy.physics._biomechanics import TendonForceLengthDeGroote2016
+>>> from sympy.physics.biomechanics import TendonForceLengthDeGroote2016

 >>> fl_T2 = TendonForceLengthDeGroote2016(l_T/l_T_slack, c0, c1, c2, c3)
 >>> fl_T2